anna-maria/Uber-Coding-Challenge/README.md

 location: id, place, lat, lng
 movie_location: id, movie_id, location_id
 ```
-A populateDB script is used to call the DataSF api and loop through all results (calling Google Maps Geocode API to retrieve latitude and longitude for all unique locations) to properly fill these three tables.
-Testing of the API is in the form of basic integration testing.
+A populateDb script is used to call the DataSF api and loop through all results (calling Google Maps Geocode API to retrieve latitude and longitude for all unique locations) to properly fill these three tables.
+This script can be run in the command line using: `php populateDb.php`.Testing of the API is in the form of basic integration testing.
 It tests the API with a POST, GET, GET (by specific ID), PUT, and DELETE sequence.

 ###Future improvements
 * Future improvements (limited by timing) could included creating a second resource: location.
 This would allow the movies and locations resources to be treated seperately and allow access to relations between the two in this (sample) endpoint manner: GET /movies/:id/location/:id